SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 To avoid the issues of backwards solving the ODE, `InterpolatingAdjoint` and `QuadratureAdjoint` utilize information from the forward pass.
-By default these methods utilize the [continuous solution](https://docs.sciml.ai/DiffEqDocs/stable/basics/solution/#Interpolations-1) provided by DifferentialEquations.jl in the calculations of the adjoint pass. `QuadratureAdjoint` uses this to build a continuous function for the solution of adjoint equation and then performs an adaptive quadrature via [Integrals.jl](https://docs.sciml.ai/Integrals/stable/), while `InterpolatingAdjoint` appends the integrand to the ODE so it's computed simultaneously to the Lagrange multiplier.
+By default, these methods utilize the [continuous solution](https://docs.sciml.ai/DiffEqDocs/stable/basics/solution/#Interpolations-1) provided by DifferentialEquations.jl in the calculations of the adjoint pass. `QuadratureAdjoint` uses this to build a continuous function for the solution of the adjoint equation and then performs an adaptive quadrature via [Integrals.jl](https://docs.sciml.ai/Integrals/stable/), while `InterpolatingAdjoint` appends the integrand to the ODE, so it's computed simultaneously to the Lagrange multiplier.
 When memory is not an issue, we find that the `QuadratureAdjoint` approach tends to be the most efficient as it has a significantly smaller adjoint